WARNING: NO MOTOR SHOULD EVER BE CONNECTED DIRECTLY TO A RASPBERRY PI

 However, if you would like to build a neat little vehicular robot then you can do so by connecting up a pair of cheap Stepper Motors through a couple of very cheap ULN2003s.

-You can then simply using variables MotorA and MotorB as before but this time they will each control 4 pins at a time.
+You can then simply using variables MotorA and MotorB as before with simple DC motors but this time they will each control 4 pins at a time.

-As well as treating the stepper as a continously rotating motor, you can simply tell the stepper to change its “position” by a number of steps.
+As well as treating the stepper as a continuously rotating motor, you can simply tell the stepper to change its “position” by a number of steps.

 Note the use of change and not set